CrudeTree/beats2/docs/user-stories.md

 ### Professional Vocalist
 As a professional singer, this tool is great for pitching a song into my vocal range so that I can easily sing along with songs I wouldn't usually be able to.

+### Digitial Music Writer
+Its useful to be able to hear the songs I'm trying to recreate and remix before I put in a bunch of effort to make them.